nikiyasimpson/frontend-nanodegree-arcade-game/README.md

 ## Instructions

+To run, open index.html from any web browser.
+Choose from level 1-3 and choose a player.
+Click on Start Game to begin.

+Player must get from the starting point to the water in less than 30 seconds.
+Collect as many stars as possible and avoid the bugs along the way.

 The project has 4 different javascript files that drive the application functionality.
 The game has different characters including players, enemies, and stars.

 All of the javaScript code is located in the js directory.